+Early psychology was considered a science that dealt with the causes and treatment of mental illness.
 Famed psychologist such as Sigmund Freud worked with neurotic and psychotic patients.
 His theories of psychoanalysis and resulting model of mental structure were based on his work with his patients and his own inner struggles.
 Freud’s own life experiences wielded one of the strongest influences on his theory of personality.